 Problem: Crayons are found all over, in various nooks and crannies.

-Solution: Your coloring cutie may be a Picasso in the making, but all is for nought when a specific crayon color has gone missing.
-Help keep kiddo organizaed with this adorable DIY crayon caddy, explained by How Stuff Works.
+Solution: Your coloring cutie might be a Picasso in the making, but all is for naught when a specific crayon color has gone missing.
+Help keep your kid organized by making an adorable DIY crayon caddy, explained by How Stuff Works.
 Simply cover a tissue or sandwich bag box with dot stickers and drop the crayon collection inside.
 The box is the perfect size for small hands and the perfect solution for frustrated parents.